 Plaza de toros de la Real Maestranza de Caballería de Sevilla is the iconic bullring in Seville.
-It is the oldest bullring in Spain and a landmark of Seville.
+It is the second oldest bullring in Spain and a landmark of Seville.

-The bullring was built in the 18th century.
-However, some final touches were done over the next hundred years.
+However, some final touches on Seville’s bullring were done over the next hundred years.
 The spectacular white and yellow bullring hosts 18.000 people.
-Seville’sPlaza de Toros is considered to be the most beautiful bullring in the world.
+Seville’s Plaza de Toros is considered to be the most beautiful bullring in the world.

-The Museo Taurino (Bullfight Museum) shows the history of bullfighting from the 18h century to modern times.
+The Museo Taurino (Bullfight Museum) shows the history of bullfighting from the 18th century to modern times.
 There is also an annexed chapel where matadors pray before the fight.

-Seville’s Casa de Pilatos is an extraordinary 16th-century palace built in the Italian Renaissance style with Roman mosaic floors, and exquisite Mudéjar decorations.
+Seville’s Casa de Pilatos is an extraordinary 16th-century palace built in the Italian Renaissance style with Roman mosaic floors and exquisite Mudéjar decorations.

 The Casa de Pilatos represents the finest example of the Andalusian palace.
 The palace features elegant salons, gorgeous patios, exciting gardens, beautiful fountains, and one of the largest azulejo tiles collections in the world.